Let’s take a closer look at the anatomy of the shipping container and the important parts that comprise its make up.

 The Container Floor

-Shipping container floors are constructed of steel cross members covered with a one inch, marine grade plywood floor.
+Shipping container floors are constructed of steel cross members covered with one inch, marine-grade plywood floor.
 These floors are very strong and also designed to be watertight and airtight.

 Plywood floors make moving things about inside the container easier and less abrasive to the contents within.
 The floors are so strong that even a small forklift can drive in and out of the container without damaging the floor.

 As an example of just how strong both the floor and the entire shipping container is, a standard 20-foot container weighs about 5000 pounds, yet it can take a payload of up to 62,000 pounds.

 Just about all modern shipping containers will have slots beneath the floor for the tynes of forklifts.
 These are known as forklift pockets, making it far easier to be able to move the containers around, as well as load and unload them onto trucks.

 Almost all shipping containers have twin doors on one end that open outwards to 270 degrees for easy access, loading and unloading.
 These doors are made from the same super-strength steel as the rest of the container.

 The doors seal shut thanks to rubber seals and gaskets, keeping them air and watertight, as well as preventing dust and vermin from getting inside and spoiling the contents being stored or transported.

 Lock rods, cam keepers and handles secure the container doors (also known as locking bars), with the mechanisms being similar to those found on the rear doors of commercial trucks.

 Container doors can also be fitted with a lockbox, which is a metal housing that surrounds the padlock, making it extremely difficult for a thief to be able to cut or saw through the lock.